i3drobotics/i3drsgm/README.md

-# I3DRSGM [FOR INTERNAL USE ONLY]
+# I3DRSGM
 I3DR's Semi-Global Matcher for generation of disparity from stereo images.
-To use this repository you will need to have been given access to use i3drobotics private repositories.
-This is due to the PhobosIntegration dependency being IP owned by I3DR which should not be accesable outside of the organisation.

 See [here](https://github.com/i3drobotics/i3drsgmApp) for a demo app that uses this library.